The Child Dreamer

 His grin grew wider at my determination.
 “Of course, son.
 But it will take some time to learn how to create one.
 We can begin your training whenever you like.”

 The boy continued to hide behind Lorcan, never once looking me in the eye.
-My eyes narrowed as I looked down at him.
+My glare narrowed as I looked down at him.
 “I won’t need any training.
 I can create one on my own without help.
-Tomorrow ᛝᛁᚷᚺᛏ.”
+Tomorrow night.”

 “Tomorrow,” Lorcan said as he nodded in agreement.

-When the two of the left to return to the village, I stayed with the door until morning.
-The markings along the edges were a marvel to behold.
+When the two of the left to return to the village, I stayed with the door until morning, watching.
+The energy of the trapped human souls traveled through each rune.
 Each letter carefully etched into the wood glowed with a shimmering brilliance that left me speechless.
-The demons continued to scream within my head.
-I pressed the voices down each time they tried to become riled up.
+But the voices continued to scream within my head.
+I pressed them down each time they tried to become riled up.

-My eyes finally opened after the sun had shone through my ᛋᛈᛁᚱᛁᛏ, forcing me to leave the door behind.
-It surprised me when I sat up to realize the ᚹᛟᛁᚲᛖᛋ had never gone away.
+My eyes finally opened after the sun had shone through my soul, forcing me to leave the door behind.
+It surprised me when I sat up to realize the voices didn’t disappear when I was back inside my body.
 They were still there.
 My fist reached up to press into my forehead, forcing them down again.

 “George,” a voice said from outside the longhouse.